mschoettle/pre-commit-action/README.md

 By default, `pre-commit` is installed and invoked with `uvx`.
 If it detects that `uv.lock` exists, `uv run --no-sync` is used instead.
-In that case, it is expected that you
+In that case, it is expected that you ensure that `pre-commit` is installed in the virtual environment.

 ### using this action with custom invocations